African bloc suspends Sudan demanding end to military rule

 KHARTOUM (Reuters) - The African Union (AU) on Thursday suspended Sudan until there was civilian rule, intensifying global pressure on its new military leaders to stand down after the worst violence since Omar al-Bashir’s fall in April.

-However, Ethiopia - where the continental bloc is based - planned a mediation effort, with Prime Minister Abiy Ahmed due on Friday to meet members of both the ruling Transitional Council (TMC) and the opposition, a diplomatic source said.
+Ethiopia - where the continental bloc is based - planned a mediation effort, with Prime Minister Abiy Ahmed due on Friday to meet members of both the ruling Transitional Council (TMC) and the opposition, a diplomatic source said.

 Both sides had been in talks over a civilian-led transition to democracy.
 But their already faltering negotiations collapsed when security forces stormed a sit-in protest camp on Monday, killing dozens of people.